GeneralBots/botbook/src/09-tools/compilation.md

 # Tool Compilation

-BotServer compiles BASIC scripts (`.bas` files) into tool definitions that can be called by the LLM.
+botserver compiles BASIC scripts (`.bas` files) into tool definitions that can be called by the LLM.
 The compilation process extracts parameters, descriptions, and generates metadata for tool discovery.

 ## Overview